MicrosoftDocs/fabric-docs/docs/data-engineering/explore-lakehouse-with-vs-code.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-### Explore lakehouse and preview table data
+## Explore lakehouse and preview table data

 By expanding the “Tables” node, you can find the table entities from the lakehouse.
 For each table, users can click the “Preview Table” button to inspect the first 100 row of the selected table

 :::image type="content" source="media\vscode\preview-table.png" alt-text="Screenshot showing the preview table button.":::

-By expanding the “Files” node, you can find the folder and files which have been saved in the lakehouse. you can download the individual file by clicking the “Download” button at the toolbar on that file row.
+By expanding the “Files” node, you can find the folder and files which have been saved in the lakehouse.
+You can download the individual file by clicking the “Download” button at the toolbar on that file row.

 :::image type="content" source="media\vscode\download-file.png" alt-text="Screenshot showing the download file button.":::

-### Copy lakehouse path
+## Copy lakehouse path

 To make it easier to reference the table/folder/file in the code, you can find the options to copy the ABFS path/ Relative Path/ URL by right-click on the target node